TRANSCRIPT OF MINISTER FOR FOREIGN AFFAIRS DR VIVIAN BALAKRISHNAN’S ORAL REPLY TO PARLIAMENTARY QUESTION, 9 JANUARY 2018

 3 So that gives us special access.
 I felt this special access when in April 2016, Prime Minister Lee made the first visit as the incumbent Prime Minister of Singapore to both Jordan and Israel.
 And amongst various parts of the trip, I think the most significant was when we had a chance to go up to Temple Mount or in the Arabic, Al-Haram Al-Sharif, where the Dome of the Rock is, where the Al-Aqsa Mosque is.
 And at the risk of being long-winded, let me tell you my sentiments as the Prime Minister and our delegation including Masagos and – I think Rahayu went along with us.
 Intan, was it?
 Yes, Intan.
 I remember, the first sense I felt was a sense of awe.
 Whether or not you are religious, when you visit Jerusalem and you go to those sites, you cannot help but feel that this is a special place, a sacred place: a place where Heaven and Earth seem to come to a confluence.
 That's the first sense.

 4 My second sense was gratitude for being a Singaporean.
 Because here we were, accompanied by security from both the Israelis and the Jordanians, and they gave us full access.
 Minister Masagos even had a chance to pray in the cave beneath the Dome of the Rock.
-They gave us full access to the Al-Aqsa Mosque, and we are non-Muslims.
+They gave us give us full access to the Al-Aqsa Mosque, and we are non-Muslims.
 But everyone knew, we were from Singapore, and this was a multi-religious, multi-racial group.
 We were welcomed and protected by both parties.
 That sense of gratitude, that sense of special access – you know people talk about the Singapore passport being very powerful.
 It is not really about the passport, but the fact that the world welcomes and trusts us.

 5 The third sentiment I felt during that trip was sadness as I thought about the thousands of lives that had been lost, and the blood that had been shed on that hill in the name of race, language and religion.
 It made me more determined than before to appreciate what we have in Singapore; that when we say we believe in peaceful resolution and we believe in direct, honest negotiations, and that we believe in living side-by-side even to the point where we need an ethnic integration policy.
 We are not just prescribing to the world, we are a living, real example of multi-racial, multi-religious peace.
 When we say to live side-by-side in peace and security, we are a working vision, a working example of that future.